Tomographer/tomographer/examples/README.md

-# Examples for `tomorun`
+# Examples for using `Tomographer`

-In this directory, you'll find an example of how to use `tomorun`.
+In this directory, you'll find examples of how to use the `tomorun` executable and/or the python interface.

 More examples may come in the future!